Partnerships

 So, I invite you to join a dance; a dance with your partner, where you intentionally work together to balance the various partnerships that make up your relationship.
 Perhaps understanding the concept of numerous partnerships within the relationship will give you plenty of ideas of steps you can take within the dance.
 If you find that you need help developing communication skills, learning how to listen more effectively, or identifying and implementing strategies to nurture the various partnerships within your relationship, schedule a free consultation and see how I can help you with that at INC Therapy.

 Dr. Mike Ghali, owner of Individual and Couples Therapy, has been practicing therapy for over 20 years.
-He is licensed as a psychologist in Colorado and Florida.
-While physically located in Colorado Springs, Colorado, where he holds in-person sessions, you can also schedule telehealth sessions with Dr. Mike from anywhere in Colorado or Florida.
+While physically located in Colorado Springs, Colorado, where he holds in-person sessions, you can also schedule virtual sessions with Dr. Mike from any state that has enacted PSYPACT legislation.
+Learn more in the FAQs.

-If you’d like to schedule a free 15-minute consultation call with Dr. Mike at Individual and Couples Therapy, please visit www.inctherapy.org/contact-5, click on Schedule, and choose the available time that works best for you and your partner.
+If you’d like to schedule a free 15-minute consultation call INC Therapy, please click Schedule Free Phone Consultation at the top of the page.
 If you have any questions, don’t hesitate to contact Dr. Mike at info@inctherapy.org.
 Please do not include sensitive clinical information in emails.